votamrima/site/_posts/2021-11-19-create-openshift-oauth-users.md

 oauth-openshift-777bfcd76c-wpqsq   1/1     Running       0          41s
 ````

-5. Next step, assign properly roles to the created users.
+5. Here I assigned properly roles to the created users.
 For admin user I want to give full access to the openshift cluster.
 Therefore, it should applied ``cluster-admin`` role.
+Developer user will be granted to create new projects.

 ````
 [admin@ocp4 try]$ oc adm policy add-cluster-role-to-user cluster-admin admin